jacksoncouse/jacksoncouse.github.io/_posts/2015-01-01-hello-again-world.md

 - _couse.ca_ is the new domain!
 - I have a new email, too: _jackson@couse.ca_ (it's shorter, woohoo!)
-- the pages are with Jekyll, and hosted on Github, for free.
+- the pages are made with Jekyll, and hosted on Github, for free.
 So long PHP!
 So long server admin!
 - the site isn't a blog or a showcase anymore.
 Those things will move onto their own dedicated sites.
 It's more like a professional archive than a portfolio.
 I like that.

 And, though a file-based system sounds cool, without a good file management system it was actually a pain in the ass.
 This version solves that.